qualialabs/reval/packages/qualia_reval/README.md

 # qualia:reval - Instant Meteor reloads

-This package allows you to instantly reload files in the browser.
+This package allows you to instantly reload files, via either an in-browser editor or an editor plugin.
 It works with Blaze, Jade, CSS, and arbitrary Javascript, both client-side and server-side.
 It also allows for live, collaborative code editing via an integration with [Ngrok](https://ngrok.com).

 ![image](https://cloud.githubusercontent.com/assets/247408/26030584/59575586-380c-11e7-94ec-11f7769b197a.png)